ewallace/pseudonuclease_evolution_2020/README.md

 *Repeated evolution of inactive pseudonucleases in a fungal branch of the Dis3/RNase II family of nucleases*; E.R.
 Ballou, A.G.
 Cook, E.W.J.
 Wallace.
 2020.

 Every directory has a README.md that describes the contents in more detail.

+# License

+Original code and data analysis in the repository is covered by an Apache 2.0 licence, see LICENCE.

+Data copied from other sources are covered by more permissive licences.
+For example, sequence data and ids, taxonomic info, and BLAST results from the US National Library of Medicine.
+Webpage results (e.g. BLAST) are public-domain, see https://www.ncbi.nlm.nih.gov/home/about/policies/#copyright for more details.

 ## data